 Sure enough, it works!

-As previously discussed, the maximum allowable sales charge is 8.5% of POP.
-If a fund assesses the highest possible sales charge, it must offer a few extras to its investors.
+As discussed earlier, the maximum allowable sales charge is 8.5% of POP.
+If a fund charges the maximum, it must provide a few additional features.

-When a fund makes a dividend or capital gains distribution, the value of the fund will fall.
-Remember, the NAV represents the total value of assets in the fund.
-If the fund releases a bunch of cash to investors, there will be less money in the fund (resulting in a declining NAV).
-Most investors reinvest their mutual fund income, providing them with more shares.
-Dividend and interest distributions occur frequently, but capital gains are generally only distributed once per year.
+When a fund makes a dividend or capital gains distribution, the value of the fund falls.
+NAV reflects the total value of the fund’s assets.
+If the fund pays out cash to investors, the fund holds less cash afterward, which reduces NAV.
+Many investors reinvest distributions, which results in additional shares.
+Dividend and interest distributions occur frequently, but capital gains are generally distributed once per year.

 Another requirement for funds assessing sales charges is the conversion (exchange) privilege.
-No new sales charge is assessed if an investor sells their shares and uses the proceeds to purchase a new fund within the same fund family.
+No new sales charge is assessed if an investor sells shares and uses the proceeds to purchase a new fund within the same fund family.
 A fund family is a set of funds from the same sponsor (for example, Vanguard funds are all part of the Vanguard fund family).
-Like reinvesting dividends and capital gains, the transaction is taxable.
+Like reinvesting dividends and capital gains, the exchange is taxable.
 If there’s a gain on the sale, the customer will likely owe taxes on the transaction.

 Sign up for free to take 11 quiz questions on this topic